bague-rodnel/time-tracking-dashboard/README.md

-# Frontend Mentor - Time tracking dashboard solution
+# FM - Time tracking dashboard solution

 This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.